oschulz/ParallelProcessingTools.jl/docs/src/index.md

 Since workers can appear and disappear dynamically, initializing them (loading packages, etc.) via the standard `Distributed.@everywhere` macro is problematic, as workers added afterwards won't be initialized.
 Parallel processing tools provides the macro [`@always_everywhere`](@ref) to run code globally on all current processes, but also store the code so it can be run again on future new worker processes.
 Workers that are part of a [`FlexWorkerPool`](@ref) will be updated automatically on `take!` and `onworker`.
 You can also use [`ensure_procinit`](@ref) to manually update all workers to all `@always_everywhere` used so far.

 The function [`pinthreads_auto`](@ref)  (used inside of `@always_everywhere`) provides a convenient way to perform some automatic thread pinning on all processes.
-Note that it needs to follow an [`import ThreadPinning`](https://github.com/carstenbauer/ThreadPinning.jl/), and that more complex use cased may require customized thread pinning for best performance.
+Note that it needs to follow an [`import ThreadPinning`](https://github.com/carstenbauer/ThreadPinning.jl/), and that more complex use cases may require customized thread pinning for best performance.

+Some batch system configurations can result in whole Julia processes, or even a whole batch job, being terminated if a process exceeds its memory limit.
+In such cases, you can try to gain a softer failure mode by setting a custom (slightly smaller) memory limit using [`memory_limit!`](@ref).

 For example: